NickSto/dunovo/README.md

 e.g.
 `>TTGCGCCAGGGCGAGGAAAATACT.1 8/13`

 But this isn't easy to work with.
-A better output is in development, but for now you can use the awk script `outconv.awk` to convert the interleaved output file into two standard forward/reverse paired files with a standard naming convention:
+A better output is in development, but for now you can use the script `outconv.py` to convert the interleaved output file into two standard forward/reverse paired files with a standard naming convention:

-    $ awk -f utils/outconv.awk -v target=1 duplex.fa > duplex_1.fa
+    $ python utils/outconv.py duplex.fa -1 duplex_1.fa -2 duplex_2.fa
-    $ awk -f utils/outconv.awk -v target=2 duplex.fa > duplex_2.fa
+    $ python utils/outconv.py sscs.fa -1 sscs_1.fa -2 sscs_2.fa